JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1988_04.md

 ## Asking For The Spiritand Other Good Stuff!

-This is a combination of an eleven-day prayer cycle and a sharing of my insights into the relationship between the teaching of the Catholic Church regarding the seven gifts of the Holy Spirit (listed in Isaiah, chapter 11), the teaching of The URANTLA Book about the seven adjutant mind spirits (PP 401-403), and the Pentecostal teaching on charismatic gifts of the Spirit (I Corinthians(12.8-12).
+This is a combination of an eleven-day prayer cycle and a sharing of my insights into the relationship between the teaching of the Catholic Church regarding the seven gifts of the Holy Spirit (listed in Isaiah, chapter 11), the teaching of The URANTIA Book about the seven adjutant mind spirits (PP 401-403), and the Pentecostal teaching on charismatic gifts of the Spirit (I Corinthians(12.8-12).
 Of course the possible relationship between the seven gifts and the seven adjutants leaps to mind since the names are so close.
 Adding the charismatic gifts was a last minute bonus.
 I didn't think it possible, though I wanted it to be, Suddenly, they categorized themselves, as it were, and slipped into unexpected places.
 They took me by surprise!

 The prayer cycle begins with Ascension Thursday and ends with Pentecost.
 The nine days between are the “novena”- nine days asking for the release of the Spirit.
 In the traditional novena, seven of the nine days are dewoted to asking for a greater measure of each of the seven gifts.
 Here I have explained each gift, each ministry, and a little of each charism in hopes you will find ways to act to open yourself more fully to the Holy Spirit.
 We must always act.
 Faith like a mustard seed can do great things only if it is planted!

 My reflections are based on a joyful and appreciative growing-up experience within Catholicism, years of encouragement within the social fellowship of readers of _The URANTIA Book_, and a recently renewed association with the worship of Catholic Pentecostals.

 I should add that I left the worship of the Church for a number of years.
-When I returned, I had to re-examine The URANTLA Book in the light of what God began to do in my life as a renewed Catholic.
+When I returned, I had to re-examine The URANTIA Book in the light of what God began to do in my life as a renewed Catholic.
 Such re-examinations are both painful and demanding.
 Yet it has been a joy, too.
-The breadth and philosophical acuity of Catholicism are admirably suited to meet the intellectual challenge of The URANTLA Book, while the well-researched biographies of the saints provide truly excellent illustrations of the principles of spiritual and cosmic growth as described in this revelation.
+The breadth and philosophical acuity of Catholicism are admirably suited to meet the intellectual challenge of The URANTIA Book, while the well-researched biographies of the saints provide truly excellent illustrations of the principles of spiritual and cosmic growth as described in this revelation.
 I am more delighted than I can say.

 But I had to laugh one day when a friend commented after listening to my thoughts, “Well, then, I guess you would say this book is basically an extension of Catholicism.”
 I!?